 Likewise, when implementing processes across a business, each action should be geared toward one of your ultimate aims.

-By having everyone pulling in the same direction, growth opportunities begin to be taken advantage of as your workflows are focussed solely on following the steps required to hit target.
+By having everyone pulling in the same direction, growth opportunities begin to be taken advantage of.

 6 – Enhanced Knowledge Transfer